rigetti/pyquil/docs/source/getting_started.rst

 -----------
 Larger pyQuil programs can involve more qubits and take a longer time to run.
 Instead of running the program immediately, you can insert your programs into a queue.
-This is done with the ``use_queue`` parameter to QVMConnection functions.
+This is done with the ``use_queue`` parameter to QVMConnection.
 By default, this parameter is set to False which means it skips the queue and runs it immediately.
 However, the QVM will reject programs that are more than 16 qubits or take longer than 5 seconds to run.
 Therefore, to run programs of this size you must set the ``use_queue`` parameter to True which has more overhead.